(Updated) Belated Happy Cinco de Mayo!

-While some cold margaritas, further ‘education’ on tequila that isn’t Jose Cuervo, and a Gael Garcia Bernal movie marathon would’ve made a fitting tribute to Mexican heritage and culture, a spotlight on its thriving cuisine in Manila also makes for heartfelt recognition.
+While some cold margaritas, further ‘education’ on tequila that isn’t Jose Cuervo, and a Gael Garcia Bernal movie marathon would’ve made a fitting salud! to Mexican heritage and culture, a spotlight on its thriving cuisine in Manila also does the trick.

-Mexican food has always been around, but the main difference now is that there’s more attention given to premium ingredients, chefs that have a lot of love and dedication to craft when it comes to this cuisine are being duly recognized, and social media has made diners more discerning (or at least more adventurous).
+Mexican food has always been around, but the main difference now is that there’s more attention given to premium ingredients, chefs that have a lot of love and dedication to craft are being duly recognized, and social media has made diners more discerning (or at least more adventurous).

 My Mexican food dilemma